2023 Wye Valley & Hereford

 Embraced by the River Wye, hilly Ross-on-Wye is an inviting place to potter.
 With its picturesque location and stunning 17th century Market Hall and Tudor timbered houses, it’s hardly surprising Ross-on-Wye is regarded as one of the loveliest towns in the UK.
 You can browse independent shops, saunter alongside the town’s 19th-century mock-Gothic walls and Gazebo Tower folly and admire pastel-hued dwellings tumbling down the hillside to the river.
 The spire of St Mary's church has shaped the town's skyline for over 700 years.
 Head onto the renowned beauty spot of Symonds Yat, one of the most iconic and beautiful locations in the Dean Wye.
 The coach can take you to Symonds Yat West where you will find the Butterfly Zoo, Riverside Bar and it is from here that you board your included 40 minute cruise along the River Wye (subject to river conditions).
 There are steps with handrails to board

-Hereford is the Cathedral City with the relaxed atmosphere of a country market town.
+Off to Hereford, the Cathedral City with the relaxed atmosphere of a country market town.
 Its origin dates back to Saxon times and today visitors delight in the harmony of a rich heritage and modern facilities.
 The Black and White House Museum is a beautifully conserved 17th century house, furnished in period style.
 (Small admission charge applies and not included).
-Make sure to drop into Hereford's grand cathedral, home to the magnificent Mappa Mundi, the famous medieval map which shows how scholars interpreted the world over 700 years ago (admission approx. £6 in 2022).
-Return coach transfer included into Hereford centre.
+Make sure to drop into Hereford's grand cathedral, home to the magnificent Mappa Mundi, the famous medieval map which shows how scholars interpreted the world over 700 years ago (admission approx. £6).

 Black & White Villages Trail

-Follow the scenic Black & White Villages trail to visit some of the delightful medieval villages which have some of the prettiest half-timbered buildings in the country, sitting in the midst of tranquil orchards and farmland.
+Continue on from Hereford to follow the scenic Black & White Villages trail to visit some of the delightful medieval villages which have some of the prettiest half-timbered buildings in the country, sitting in the midst of tranquil orchards and farmland.
 Eardisland is a delight with its picturesque riverside setting, Pembridge's main street is lined with beautiful timber-framed buildings of all shape and sizes and ancient Weobley feels like stepping back in time.
 Atmospheric lovely tearooms and cosy pubs abound.
+Return to the hotel via Hereford

 Day 5 Depart the hotel this morning to head back to your home towns via interchange Back to top